Cognitive dissonance: Meat-eating

 Meat-eating can involve discrepancies between the behavior of eating meat and various ideals that the person holds.
 Some researchers call this form of moral conflict the meat paradox.
 Hank Rothgerber posited that meat eaters may encounter a conflict between their eating behavior and their affections toward animals.
 This occurs when the dissonant state involves recognition of one's behavior as a meat eater and a belief, attitude, or value that this behavior contradicts.
 The person with this state may attempt to employ various methods, including avoidance, willful ignorance, dissociation, perceived behavioral change, and do-gooder derogation to prevent this form of dissonance from occurring.
-Once occurred, they may reduce it in the form of motivated cognitions, such as denigrating animals, offering pro-meat justifications, or denying responsibility for eating meat.
+Once it has occurred, they may reduce it in the form of motivated cognitions, such as denigrating animals, offering pro-meat justifications, or denying responsibility for eating meat.

-The extent of cognitive dissonance with regard to meat eating can vary depending on the attitudes and values of the individual involved because these can affect whether or not they see any moral conflict with their values and what they eat.
-For example, individuals who are more dominance minded and who value having a masculine identity are less likely to experience cognitive dissonance because they are less likely to believe eating meat is morally wrong.
-Others cope with this cognitive dissonance often through ignorance (ignoring the known realities of their food source) or explanations loosely tied to taste.
-The psychological phenomenon intensifies if mind or human-like qualities of animals are explicitly mentioned.
+The presence, or extent, of cognitive dissonance with regard to meat eating can vary depending on the attitudes and values of the individual involved because these can affect whether or not they see any moral conflict with their values and what they eat.
+For example, individuals who are more dominance-minded and who value having a masculine identity are less likely to experience cognitive dissonance because they are less likely to believe eating meat is morally wrong.
+Others cope with this cognitive dissonance through ignorance (ignoring the known realities of their food source) or explanations loosely tied to taste.
+The psychological phenomenon intensifies if the mind or human-like qualities of animals are explicitly mentioned.